Engineer Khandker Mosharraf Hossain, M.P.

 Engineer Khandker Mosharraf Hossain has addressed numerous seminars and workshops in several countries of the world.
 He joined as a visiting Professor in Bangladesh University of Engineering and Technology (BUET) in 1980.
 He worked as the Chief Technical Consultant of ILO in Sierra-Leone (1980-89) and Uganda (1989-90).

 He was a leading participant in two successful meetings with Her Royal Highness Queen Elizabeth in relation to upholding the rights of Expatriate Bangladeshis in the UK.

 Mr. Hossain was former President of Bangladesh Chamber of Industries (BCI), a post he held successively for two terms.
 He is the current Chairman of Faridpur Division and Padma Bridge Implementation Committee.
 He was also the President of Bangladesh Association in Glasgow, Scotland.
 He was the president of Dhaka Uttara Club.
 He is also involved with different socio-cultural and educational institutions.

 He received Journalist Association Award for his outstanding contribution to the trade and industrial sector of Bangladesh.

-He was the President of International Labour Conference from June 2009 to June 2010.
-He is the current President of Colombo Process, a forum of 11 Asian labour sending countries.
-The 4th Ministerial Consultation of Colombo Process held in Dhaka from 19-21, April 2011 under his Chairmanship.
+Mr. Hossain was the President of International Labour Conference from June 2009 to June 2010.
+He was President of Colombo Process, a forum of 11 Asian labour sending countries.
+The 4th Ministerial Consultation of Colombo Process was held in Dhaka from 19-21, April 2011 under his Chairmanship.

 Under his able leadership, the Ministry of Expatriates’ Welfare & Overseas Employment is working relentlessly to ensure better management of labour market both in home and abroad.